Clemennt/Clemennt/README.md

 🎯 Goal: To build clear, useful and visually engaging projects!

-📚 I am currently setting up a personal program to lear coding step by step.
+📚 I am currently setting up a personal program to learn coding step by step.

 💡 All my activities on GitHub are done during my free time.
 I have studied **biostatistics**, **data analysis**, and **database management**,